A new king was crowned in Nigeria's oil-rich Delta region and young Nigerians are inspired – KION546

 Durotoye, told CNN it was the second coronation she was witnessing, crediting the first attendance to her father, a historian who ensured his children were conversant with their culture.

-“As a young girl at 10, I attended the coronation [of the immediate past Olu of Warri] and there was so much love for that king… every home was talking about the coronation…with different activities counting down to his installation as the Olu,” she said.
+“As a young girl at 10, I attended the coronation [of the present Olu of Warri’s father] and there was so much love for that king… every home was talking about the coronation…with different activities counting down to his installation as the Olu,” she said.

 “Sitting there today, as a 44 year old woman, mother of three children, and getting to participate in and be present at another coronation in my lifetime was very humbling. “